-In exceptional circumstances, a student who has not met degree requirements within the six-year time limit may request a program extension.
+Students who do not complete all degree requirements within the PhD program's six-year may request a program extension.
 Doctoral students may apply for a maximum of four one-year extensions.
+The first two extension requests require the approval of the graduate unit; the second two require the approval of both the graduate unit and SGS.